Gender Pay Gap and Ethnicity Pay Gap Report 2024

 Ethnicity Pay Gap

-At 5th April 2022 331 out of 551 colleagues declared whether they were of a black and minority ethnic background (BAME) or not.
+At 5th April 2024, 153 out of 636 colleagues declared whether they were of a black and minority ethnic background (BAME); 194 colleagues did not declare their ethnicity.

-Table 1: Proportions of white/BAME colleagues in each quartile
+Table 3: Proportions of white/BAME colleagues in each quartile at 5th April 2024

 Mean Ethnicity Pay Gap

-The mean hourly rate for those colleagues declaring their ethnicity at 5th April 2022 was £12.20, £11.50 for those with a black and minority ethnic background and £12.40 for those with a white ethnic background.
-This results in the mean ethnicity pay gap being 7%.
+The mean hourly rate for those colleagues declaring their ethnicity at 5th April 2024 was £14.94, £14.09 for those with a Black and Minority Ethnic Background and £15.39 For those with a white ethnic background.
+This results in the mean ethnicity pay gap being 8.45% which is higher than the 2023 reported value of 5.54%.
 The UK does not calculate the mean ethnicity pay gap.

 Median Ethnicity Pay Gap

-The median hourly rate for colleagues declaring their ethnicity at 5th April 2022 was £10.36, £10.57 for those with a black and minority ethnic background and £10.04 for those with a white ethnic background.
-SJOG’s Median Ethnicity Pay Gap is -5.0%.
-The median ethnicity pay gap for the UK in 2019 (the last detailed percentage) was 2.3%.
+The median hourly rate for colleagues declaring their ethnicity at 5th April 2024 was £12.86, £13.50 for those with a Black and Minority Ethnic Background and £12.05 for those with a white ethnic background.
+This reflects a -12% median ethnicity pay gap which is possibly representative of the differentials in North/South salaries and ethnicity.